DarynHolmes/clinical-command-center/documentation/design.md

 - Intelligent Invalidation: For complex protocol changes that affect multiple related collections, use queryClient.invalidateQueries({ queryKey: ['protocols'] }) instead of a manual update to ensure all derived data is recalculated.
 - Optimistic UI: When a user edits a protocol, use Vue Query's onMutate to update the cache before the PocketBase request finishes, providing zero-latency feedback.

-## The "Interview Edge" (Design Rationale)
-When the hiring manager asks why you structured the data this way, give them this:
+## Design Rationale

-Design Rationale: "By implementing a recursive parent_protocol relation and a version_id at the schema level, I’m treating trial amendments as first-class citizens, ensuring researchers can instantly audit how design changes impact biomarker thresholds over the trial's lifecycle."
+By implementing a recursive `parent_protocol` relation and a `version_id` at the schema level, trial amendments are treated as first-class citizens.
+This ensures researchers can instantly audit how design changes impact biomarker thresholds over the trial's lifecycle.

 ## Critical Challenge
-A standard engineer would list all biomarkers in a simple table.
-For a Founding Engineer, I want you to think about Information Density.
+Information density is key—a simple biomarker table doesn't scale for researchers managing hundreds of data points across multiple protocols.